 Building Warrant of Fitness (BWOF)

-If your building has a Compliance Schedule, you will be required to issue a BWOF annually.
-A BWOF is a statement which confirms that the maintenance checks detailed in the Compliance Schedule have been undertaken during the preceding 12 months.
+A BWOF is a statement which confirms that the maintenance checks detailed in the Compliance Schedule have been undertaken for the preceding 12 months.

 To download the relevant form, select from the links below.